Israel Mukuamu: Dallas Cowboys

 Mukuamu re-signed with the Cowboys on a one-year contract on March 14, 2025.
-He was released on August 26 as part of final roster cuts.
+He was released on August 26.
+He was part of the final cuts so the Cowboys could clear space on the roster to claim defensive backs Reddy Steward and Trikweze Bridges.

 Carolina Panthers

 On September 8, 2025, Mukuamu was signed to the Carolina Panthers practice squad.
 He was released by the Panthers on October 7.
 He re-signed with the Panthers practice squad on November 4.
-Mukuamu was released on November 18.
+He played in the Week 11 game against the Atlanta Falcons and did not record any stat.
+He was released on November 18.